 List of doom bands, categorised by subgenre: Traditional Doom and Epic Doom

 As mentioned above, sludge metal is doom fused with hardcore punk, possibly with southern rock influences.
 Sludge metal is typically aggressive and abrasive, often featuring shouted vocals, heavily distorted instruments, sharply contrasting tempos and lots of noise & feedback.
+In other words, it's grunge's truest successor.
 Later gave rise to the post-metal genre.

 Stoner metal, also known as "stoner rock" and "desert rock", is essentially doom fused with Psychedelic Rock.
 It is characterised by often being bass-heavy and making much use of guitar/bass effects such as fuzz, phaser or flanger.
 The main stoner metal scene is in the Palm Desert.
 There is a difference between stoner metal and stoner rock (stoner rock is more groove-oriented and fully rooted in '70s psychedelia, stoner metal is slower and heavier and a tad more oriented towards hardcore punk ala sludge metal), but there's enough overlap that bands of both genres can be listed here.
 Note: Stoner rock/metal and doom metal are used interchangeably by the press, so don't be surprised if these bands are labeled 'doom metal' in some circles.